bearswang/RoboWET/README.md

 # Robotic Wirelessly Powered Two-Way Relay

-The "mobile" fplder is the Marlab code for the mobile relay case in the paper:
+The "mobile" folder is the Marlab code for the mobile relay case in the paper:

 [TWC17] S Wang, M Xia, K Huang, YC Wu,
 ``Wirelessly powered two-way communication with nonlinear energy harvesting model: Rate regions under fixed and mobile relay,''